LeeT27/learningVerilog/README.md

 My first Verilog project focused on designing and combining basic logic gates to simulate (A AND B) OR C in a waveform

 **Key Features / Learning Outcomes**
-- Implemented AND, OR, and XOR gates as separate Verilog modules.
+- Initialized logic gate modules (and_gate, or_gate) with two input ports and one output
-- Created a top module to combine and test all gates with different inputs.
+- Created a top module to combine sub-modules with every input combination (00,01,11,10)
+- Configured a testbench to verify correct logic operation
 - Learned to simulate Verilog code using **Iverilog** and visualize waveforms with **GTKWave**.
-- Practiced writing clear, modular, and reusable code for digital circuits.
+- Generated and analyzed waveform files (\`.vcd\`) to confirm truth table outputs